What we’re thinking

-Asking the question “what is a successful attempt?” is quiet interesting.
-Ideally, seekers aim to reach their progress sought state, which represents the maximum value for them.
-So the simple answer is success means reaching progress sought.
+Ideally, seekers aim to reach their progress sought (their more desired state) since that represents maximum value for them.
+So the simple answer is that success means reaching progress sought.

-However, practical experience tells you and I that reaching progress sought in all aspects of life is a lofty, but ultimately unachievable, aim.
-There are many progress we will not be able to achieve on our own.
-And a good set we might not be able to achieve even when engaging a proposition.
+However, practical experience tells us that reaching progress sought in all aspects of life is a lofty, but ultimately unrealistic, aim.

 Here’s a way to visualise this which we discuss in detail as we explore progress potential.